jobindjohn/vivaplus_v0.2/docs/model-doc/70-lower-extremities.md

 ### Femur

-The femur crossectional are was optimised to meet the target values of Klein et al. (2015) [@Klein2015].
+The femur crossection was optimised to meet the target values of Klein et al. (2015) [@Klein2015].
 The following target values were used (applying the regression model described in the paper and using age, stature and BMI of the 50F VIVA + models (50years, 161.6cm, 24 kg/m^2)
-An elliptic inner shape was aussumed, which is in line with medical images.
+An elliptic inner shape was assumed, which is in line with medical images.
 However, if a proper inner geometry becomes available, this should be updated.
 The maximum difference to the reference is 3.3%.

 | Bone crossectional area [mm^2]    | L1  | L2  | L3  | L4  | L5  |